 Using economics to solve eco-challenges

-We create and shape markets to reward cleaning up instead of polluting
+We help create and shape markets to reward cleaning up instead of polluting

 Markets are a powerful force — for good or ill.
 They can enable great prosperity for millions and huge advances in technology.